Singer Keyshia Cole Expecting Her First Child, Announces Pregnancy With Sexy Instagram Picture

 According to UPI, Cole was first spotted with the up-and-coming rapper in February.
 She made it official in March and let the world know that they were dating.
 In the past, she has been romantically linked to boxer Floyd Mayweather.

 But one of her most volatile previous relationships seems to have been with Birdman, CEO of Cash Money Records.
-As TMZ notes, in 2014 Cole went over to his house, accused him of cheating on her and attacked a woman, Sabrina Mercadel, who was there with him.
+As TMZ notes, in 2014 Cole went over to his house, accused him of cheating on her, and attacked a woman, Sabrina Mercadel, who was there with him.
 Mercadel claims that Cole struck her across the face and violently scratched her mouth and face.
 She also claims that she can no longer use one of her fingers because of the incident.

 Sabrina Mercadel sued Keyshia Cole and won by default because Cole did not attend court to contest the case.
 Mercadel sought $4 million in damages and was awarded $100,635.